 Volunteer Income Tax Assistance (VITA)

-The VITA tax program for the 2022 Tax season will be starting Monday, January 23, 2023.
-Thank you for your continuous support and we look forward to serving you.
+Our VITA tax program for 2022 Tax season is CLOSED.
+Thank you for your continuous support and we look forward to seeing you next year.

 The Volunteer Income Tax Assistance (VITA) program offers free tax preparation for households making $60,000 or less, persons with disabilities, the elderly, and limited English-language speakers.
 IRS certified volunteers can help you prepare your federal and state taxes with fast, electronic filing